 What’s exactly left for the operator is the data revenue in this OTT dominant market.
 However, Data doesn’t seem well poised to replace the lost revenue.
 Operators have no choice but to look for applications and content in the hope of generating new revenue streams.

 Once a monopolist, mobile operators now have to share the market with OTT players.
 The threat to the traditional voice & messaging business of telco operators from communications apps that offer free calling & messaging using the internet is rising.
 With the growth of Mobile OTT, operators are finding it tough to manage and ensure customer experience in the traditional way.

 How are Telecom Operators are Losing their Monarchy?

-Let’s think someone is using a 4G data plan with XYZ mobile operator through a smartphone and with which s/he has GSM calls and SMS service.
-But when that user, other than using operator’s calling/messaging/data features, uses Skype or any other VoIP service through Wi-Fi / LAN to make cheaper and free voice calls/ SMS, then that’s a huge loss for mobile operators.
-Because that voice call and SMS used to be operators’ profit previously, which are now transferred to OTT players.
-Juniper Research projects that operators will lose up to $14 billion over the next year as consumers continue to rely on OTT communications as a means of connecting, rather than their traditional phone plans.
+Let’s take an example; someone is using a 4G data plan with XYZ mobile operator through a smartphone that has GSM calls and SMS service.
+However, when the user instead of using the operator’s calling/messaging/data features, use Skype or any other VoIP service through Wi-Fi / LAN, that’s a huge loss for mobile operators.
+The main reason for this is voice call and SMS revenue used to be operators’ profit previously, which are now transferred to OTT players.

 Why Mobile OTT rather than Network Operator Service?